-Among the musical flavors found here are the Mod Revival (including The Purple Hearts and The Vandells), the early Creation Records scene (Revolving Paint Dream, Biff!
+Among the musical flavors found here are Mod Revival (including The Purple Hearts and The Vandells), the early Creation Records scene (Revolving Paint Dream, Biff!
 Bang!
-Pow! and The Jasmine Minks), classic English surrealists/nutters (Julian Cope, Robyn Hitchcock, Cleaners From Venus and Nick Nicely) and a handful of punks trading in their spikes for paisley (Charlie Harper from the U.K. Subs; The Damned performing as Naz Nomad and The Nightmares, Captain Sensible; and Knox from The Vibrators, who does an excellent cover of Syd Barrett “Gigolo Aunt”).
+Pow! and The Jasmine Minks), classic English surrealists/nutters (Julian Cope, Robyn Hitchcock, Cleaners From Venus and Nick Nicely), and a handful of punks trading in their spikes for paisley (Charlie Harper from the U.K. Subs; The Damned performing as Naz Nomad and The Nightmares, Captain Sensible; and Knox from The Vibrators, who does an excellent cover of Syd Barrett “Gigolo Aunt”).
 Even an Elvis Costello-less Attractions get in on the fun.

 However, many struggled to maneuver through the sounds of the ’60s during the time of mullets and gated reverb, with duds from Miles Over Matter, The Chicaynes and, literally, a few dozen others to sift through.
-Start at the beginning of Disc One and you’ll soon realize there were only a few folks in this scene with songwriting talent, developed musicianship, or a flair for the unique.
+Start at the beginning of Disc One and you’ll soon realize there were only a few folks in this scene with songwriting talent, musicianship, or a flair for the unique.
 For the most part, the bands whose names are familiar are the ones you want to hear – after all, there’s a reason they haven’t been forgotten 30+ years on.